ermongroup/Variational-Ladder-Autoencoder/readme.md

 LSUN is a little difficult for VAE with pixel-wise reconstruction loss.
 However another recent line of progress ```https://github.com/ShengjiaZhao/Sequential-VAE``` can generate sharp results on LSUN as well.
 This architecture serve as the baseline architecture for that model.

+To run the experiments, make sure you have a working version of tensorflow with either python 2 or 3.
+Simply download the code and run the following commands.

 # Training with Default Options

 ## MNIST